 - The bezel is very prone to scratches, but it doesn’t really give the watch a poor look

-Oh, an Invicta in the sub $100 price range, and that too from its “Pro Diver” collection.
-If you can’t even afford to spend $100 on a dive watch, what else are you waiting for?
+Can you believe there's an Invicta in the sub $100 price range — and that too from its “Pro Diver” collection?
 This is very likely the best you can get without going for something that will be more of a toy than a diver’s watch.

 It also boasts Japanese automatic movement, so the accuracy of time isn’t going to be a problem, which is a bit of a common issue in this price range.
 The rubber band looks cool and feels great, and also comes with a buckle closure — a really nice touch by Invicta.